RedCoolBeans/cargos-buildroot/README.md

 ### Caveats

-- Support for Raspberry Pi 2 is currently under development and therefore not officially supported (yet).
+- Development on support Raspberry Pi 2 has stalled.
+Some code is available in this repository, but isn't kept up to date.
+The installer is the next component that needs work.